EdgeApp/edge-docs/source/index.html.md

 | type | `String` | The type of resource these keys unlock. |
 | keys | `Object` | The contents of this object depend on the key type.
 See the documentation for the key types below. |

+Some supported key types are documented in the sections below:

 ### Storage Keys

 Many different key types include access to Git repo for storage.
 In all cases, the `keys` property will have the following members: